jpfinley/heyfinley/_posts/2010-03-01-the-bright-points-project.md

 We began with visits to the park to familiarize ourselves with the environment and conduct man-on-the-street interviews.
 We asked visitors about the nature of their visit, their use of smartphones and other technology, and what they liked about the High Line experience.
-We also interviewed Blake DeBore, an Associate with [Taconic Builders][28] and High Line & architectural enthusiast.
+We also interviewed Blake DeBoer, an Associate with [Taconic Builders][28] and High Line & architectural enthusiast.